-This Kentucky coffee is brought together in a stylish old-school technique that ensures the cream floats quite elegantly atop the coffee.
-The after-dinner drink is actually a smoother, sweeter, subtler cousin to traditional Irish coffee, which consists of strongly brewed fresh coffee, sugar, cream, and whiskey.
-Whatever your usual brand of bourbon, whether Maker’s Mark or otherwise, will work quite nicely in this recipe.–Renee Schettler Rossi
+This Kentucky coffee is an after-dinner drink is actually a smoother, sweeter, subtler cousin to traditional Irish coffee, which consists of strongly brewed fresh coffee, sugar, cream, and whiskey.
+Whatever your usual brand of bourbon, whether Maker’s Mark or otherwise, will work quite nicely in this recipe.
+It’s brought together in a stylish old-school technique that ensures the cream floats quite elegantly atop the coffee.–David Leite

 - 4 cups freshly brewed, strong, hot coffee

 - 1/2 cup heavy cream, lightly whipped

 - Place 2 sugar cubes (or 4 teaspoons sugar) in each of four 12-ounce coffee mugs.